Yates Mavrik Insect & Mite Spray - Ready to Use

 Enter the email address associated with your account, and we'll email you a new password.

-The most serious damage occurs when the larvae attack the ears corn and the kernels.
-The larvae leave behind moist castings, which can result in mold and leave the corn prone to several diseases.
-Holes in buds and new leaves also can be noticed after damage caused by the chewing caterpillar.
+In sweetcorn, the most serious damage occurs when the larvae chew the ears and corn kernels.
+To add insult to injury, the caterpillars leave behind moist skin castings, which can result in mould and leave the corn prone to diseases.

 Share